New Port Lights For an Older Boat

 For removal of the trim rings I used a heavy duty putty knife.
 Prior to using this putty knife that I have softened / dulled the sharp edges so I would not scratch the cabin sides.

 If your ports were installed with 3M 5200 please be very, very careful removing them.
 The tensile strength of 5200 is anywhere from 40-700+ PSI and the fiberglass to gelcoat bond is roughly 400-500 PSI.
 If you are not careful and you try to force the ports off the boat you can literally tear the gelcoat clean off the substrate.

 In my opinion, garnered over many years of removing this stuff, 3M 5200 has no place being used to hold a portlight into a boat!
 Use products like 3M 5200 at your own risk..

 If you’re at a loss with 5200 you can try using products such as De-Bond to soften it.
 Sometimes heat will help to soften the 5200 too but do be careful using heat guns.
 They can burn the gelcoat if not used carefully and kept moving at all times.

 30 Year Old Butyl Tape – Still Very Flexible

-For those who doubt the utility of butyl tape on boats, such as Bed-It Tape, and who chose to use polyurethane products such as 5200, for installing ports, this photos speaks for itself.
+For those who doubt the utility of premium marine grade butyl-based tape on boats, such as Bed-It Tape, and who chose to use polyurethane products such as 5200, for installing ports, this photos speaks for itself.

 Clean Up The Surface